alhassy/CatsCheatSheet/README.md

 \room

 That is,
-*each L-algebra g is uniquely determined &#x2013;as an L-map followed by an ε-reduce--* *by its restriction to the adjunction's unit η.*
+*each L-algebra g is uniquely determined &#x2014;as an L-map followed by an ε-reduce---* *by its restriction to the adjunction's unit η.*

 \room